jbloomlab/SARS-CoV-2-RBD_Delta/README.md

 Then don't worry about it anymore.

 ### Build the computing environment
-First, set up the computing environment, which is partially done via `conda`.
+First, set up the computing environment, which is partially done via [`mamba`](https://mamba.readthedocs.io/en/latest/), which is essentially a faster `conda`.
-Ensure you have `conda` installed; if not install it via Miniconda as described [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/#regular-installation).
+Ensure you have `mamba` installed; if not install it via Miniconda as described [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/#regular-installation).
 If you have not previously built the conda environment, then build the environment specified in [environment.yml](environment.yml) to `./env` with:

-    conda env create -f environment.yml -p ./env
+    mamba env create -f environment.yml -p ./env

-After building the environment, activate it with:
+After building the environment, simply activate it with `conda` with:

     conda activate ./env